 The research literature on gay, lesbian, and bisexual parents includes more than two dozen empirical studies.
 These studies vary in the quality of their samples, research design, measurement methods, and data analysis techniques.
-However, they impressively consistent in their failure to identify deficits in the development of children raised in a lesbian or gay household.
-In summarizing the findings from these studies, amici refer to several reviews of the empirical literature published in respected, peer-reviewed journals and academic books.
+However, they are impressively consistent in their failure to identify deficits in the development of children raised in a lesbian or gay household.
+In summarizing the findings from these studies, amici refer to several reviews of the empirical literature published in respected, peerreviewed journals and academic books.
 These include J. Stacey & T.J.
 Biblarz, (How) Does the Sexual Orientation of Parents Matter?, 66 Am.
 Soc.
 Rev. 159 (2001); E.C.
 Perrin & Committee on Psychosocial Aspects of Child and Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 342 (2002); E.C.
 Perrin, Sexual Orientation in Child and Adolescent Health Care (2002); C.J.
 Patterson, Gay Fathers, in The Role of the Father in Child Development 397 (M.E.
 Lamb ed., 4th ed.
 2004); C.J.
-Patterson, Family Relationships of Lesbians and Gay Men, 62 J. Marriage & Fam.
-1052 (2000).
+Patterson, Family Relationships of Lesbians and Gay Men.
+62 J. Marriage & Fam.
+1052 (2000), and recent empirical studies, e.g., J.L.
+Wainright et al., Psychosocial Adjustment, School Outcomes, and Romantic Relationships of Adolescents with Same-Sex Parents, 75 Child Dev.
+1886, 1895 (2004).